harmony-one/h/progress/konstantin-potapov.md

+2025-03-07 Fri:
+- Updated the Ethereum version in our source code to 1.9.25.
+This update includes EIP-2929 and a VM update to stack uint256.Int.
+However, it requires test modifications, which I am currently working on.
+- Upgraded the Go version to 1.24, the latest available at the moment.

+---

 2025-02-28 Fri:
 - Implemented EIP-2929: Increased gas costs for state access opcodes, such as SSTORE.
 This PR is the second of four required for the Berlin update.
 - Finalized EIP-2565: Adjusted ModExp gas costs and resolved issues with failed Travis CI tests.